6 Disabled Inventors You’ve Never Heard Of

 As you can see, most of the pictures that remain of Price were staged or framed by the photographer in such a way as to hide his hand and his disability.

-Like yourself some juicy audio?
+Like some juicy audio?
 Check out this oral history interview with Price from 1979!

 1979 oral history interview with Charles C. Price, courtesy of Science History Institute